boginw/P5/report/2 Iteration 1/Hardware Analysis/EV3 Analysis.md

 As seen in the table above, the Java runtime identifies the max available memory as around 28.5 MB, and when utilizing the RAM, we can use up to a total of 28.5 MB.
 The average difference in available memory and usable memory is only 118.4 bytes.
 The test also shows consistent usability of the ram.

-The second test was the stack size test, just like the heap test, this test was also conducted five times to get an average.
-The result is shown in the table below, and the table shows the Java Runtime statistics at the point of the `StackOverflowError` happened.
+The second test was the stack size test.
+Just like the heap test, this test was also conducted five times to get an average.
+The result is shown in the table below, and the table shows the Java Runtime statistics at the point where the `StackOverflowError` happened.

 | Attempt   | Total  Memory | Free Memory | Used Memory |
 | ----------- | --------------: | -------------: | --------------: |